trimstray/nginx-admins-handbook/README.md

 - **[HTTP Made Really Easy](https://www.jmarshall.com/easy/http/)**
 - **[Hypertext Transfer Protocol Specification](https://www.w3.org/Protocols/)**

+And if you love security (cryptology) keep your eye on this one: [Cryptology ePrint Archive](https://eprint.iacr.org/).

 ## General disclaimer

 When I was studying architecture of NGINX I found a lot of information about it.
 I was interested in everything about NGINX, and around NGINX, showing tips & tricks, hacks and rules without completely boring socks off or treating the subject casually.